dexapier/edx-platform/docs/en_us/course_authors/source/running_course/course_enrollment.rst

   not need to complete an explicit course enrollment step.
 Of the list of email addresses that you supply, those that correspond to a registered user account are immediately enrolled in the course.
-Email addresses on the list that do not match a registered user account are enrolled as soon as the account is registered and activated.
+Email addresses on the list that do not match a registered user account are enrolled as soon as that account is registered and activated.

 * **Notify students by email**.
 When you choose this option, an email message is automatically sent to each of the email addresses that you supply.
 The message includes the name of the course and a reminder to use that same email address to register.
 Whether you choose to send a notification or not, enrolled students see your course on their dashboards when they log in.

   An example of the email message that enrollees receive when you select this option follows.

   .. image:: ../Images/Course_Enrollment_Email.png
-        :alt: Email message inviting a student to enroll in the EdX 101 course
+        :alt: Email message inviting a student to enroll in an edx.org course

 To enroll students or staff members: